vettom/vettom.github.io/docs/Reference/Certification/compute.md

 - Cloud DNS
 - Cloud CDN

-## Cloud Functions
-Like Lambda, limited number of languages.
-Ideal for reactive/event driven apps.

-## App engine
-Managed code runtime.
-Can build complete app stack like DB.
-Support for more languages.
-OR can use app engin flexible to containarise unsupported languages.

 ## OS Login
 - OS login lets you control access to VM using IAM permission.
 Also possible to enable 2FA with OS login.